THE IOWA BALD EAGLE PHOTOGRAPHY WORKSHOP

 HAVE A GREAT TIME.

 The third goal is the easiest.
-In most cases, our clients have traded their hard earned vacation time to make the trip to Iowa.
+In most cases, our clients have traded their hard earned vacation time to make the trip to the Chilkat Bald Eagle Preserve.
 We simply want you to enjoy yourself.
 While we are heavily focused on getting each client into a position to capture outstanding images, balancing this agenda with a little relaxation is essential.
-Thankfully, Iowa has some hidden gems when it comes to dining that can make your trip even more enjoyable.

 Understanding shutter speed, aperture, ISO and focus settings can be daunting and has caused many to put down their cameras for good.
 We will cover each of these items in detail and continually review camera settings throughout the week.
 This will be a constant source of discussion, starting in the classroom and into the field.
 Putting these concepts into practice is the best way for it to stick.